n1k0/docbrown/README.md

 ### Registering

-Stores need to be registered against the Dispatcher, so it can notify change subscribers.
+Stores need to be registered against the Dispatcher, so it can notify subscribers from state change.

 ```js
 var timeStore = new TimeStore();